boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/grid.md

 ![Basic settings](/static/assets/embedded/visualizing-data/visualization-widgets/images/grid/grid-basicsetting.png)

+#### Show Tooltip

+This option allows you to toggle the visibility of tooltip in a grid.

 #### Allow sorting

 You can toggle the interactive sorting of columns in grid control using this option. `It is enabled by default.`